Pupil Premium allocation, use and impact on attainment

 The Pupil Premium is additional funding to help schools close the attainment gap between children from low-income and other disadvantaged families and their peers.
 If a child is eligible for free school meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After) the school receives an amount per head within their budget.
-This is expected to rise each year until at least 2015.
 A provision is also made for children who have a parent in the armed services

 Wilberfoss C of E Primary School is committed to ensuring maximum progress for all groups of children and strives to close any gaps.

 Wilberfoss C of E Primary School actively promotes equality of opportunity for all staff, governors, pupils and parents, creating a harmonious learning community where all can succeed.

 We have a clear, strategic approach to the use of specific Pupil Premium funding and plans are integrated into wider school support and improvement systems.
 These are monitored and evaluated regularly and in depth data analysis ensures that the correct support and strategies are identified to maximise progress.

 Strong leadership systems ensure that Pupil Premium funding has the necessary impact.
 This includes an identified governor having responsibility for Pupil Premium, the Assistant Head leading the development plan and a coordinated senior leadership approach to implementing plans.